DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 To enable sensor testing, uncomment this line by removing the "//" from in front of "#define".

-When sensor testing is enabled, all Turntable-EX operations are disabled.
+When sensor testing is enabled, all |EX-TT| operations are disabled.
 The state changes of HOME and LIMIT sensors are printed to the serial console when activated/deactivated, and no other activity is possible.

 This is ideal for ensuring sensors are functional prior to enabling TRAVERSER mode.